JoshFranklinCode/cen4802/README.md

 # cen4802
-Repository to store files for CEN-4802 course.
+1. Repository for CEN-4802

+  $ ls *.sh
+  $ mv *.sh ~/tmp
-All submissions will be made by Joshua Franklin
+   All submissions will be made by Joshua Franklin.
+All submissions will pertain to the CEN-4802 course at Valencia College.
+This is an edited verison of the original ReadMe.